morion4000/morion4000.github.io/_posts/2014-02-02-django-settings-for-multiple-environments.md

 ### Set the settings path

-Locally there are several ways of setting the path for the settings module.
+Locally there are several ways for setting the path for the settings module.
 You can either set the environment variable `DJANGO_SETTINGS_MODULE`:

 {% highlight bash %}
 export DJANGO_SETTINGS_MODULE=project.settings.local